Open NowBusinessRound 2

 Who is eligible for the Automatic Dependent Surveillance Broadcast (ADS-B) Rebate Program – Round 2?

-• For ADS-B OUT or ADS-B EC devices, purchase date must be after 2021-12-20
+• For ADS-B-OUT or ADS-B EC devices, equipment must have been purchased after 20 December 2021

-• For ADS-B IN or ADS-B IN and OUT devices, purchase date must be on or after 2024-06-01
+• For ADS-B-IN or ADS-B-IN and OUT devices, equipment must have been purchased on or after 1 June 2024

 • Provide a clear copy of the aircraft registration certificate showing the applicant is the registered owner